NirVirat1828/Dsa-ProblemSolving-Cheatsheet/dsa cheasheet.md

 ---

 If you keep this list and **write each code from scratch at least twice** in the next week, you’ll remember both the logic and the syntax for similar problems in the future.
+📌 LeetCode Problems Covered

+Longest Substring Without Repeating Characters

+Key Idea: Use a sliding window + HashMap (or array) to track characters and their last seen positions.

+Pattern: Strings, HashMap, two-pointer window adjustment.

+Similar Problems:

+Longest Substring with At Most K Distinct Characters

+Substring with Concatenation of All Words

+Minimum Window Substring

+Key Idea: Sliding window with character frequency map.
+Expand right pointer to include required chars, shrink left pointer to get minimum length.

+Pattern: Strings, HashMap, sliding window with min length tracking.

+Similar Problems:

+Smallest Substring of All Characters

+Permutation in String

+First Unique Character in a String

+Key Idea: Store frequencies in a HashMap or array, then find the first char with frequency = 1.

+Mistake to Avoid: Your queue-based approach missed updating frequencies.

+Similar Problems:

+Find the Difference

+Ransom Note

+Intersection of Two Arrays II

+Approach 1: HashMap to store frequencies from one array, then match with second array.

+Approach 2 (Two-Pointer): Sort both arrays, move pointers based on comparison.

+Pattern: Arrays, HashMap, sorting + two pointers.

+Similar Problems:

+Intersection of Two Arrays I

+Find Common Elements in Three Sorted Arrays

+📌 Java Concepts Discussed

+HashMap with ASCII as key

+Use map.put((int) ch, value);

+(int) ch gives ASCII value of character.

+Queue in Java (Collection Framework)

+Common Implementations: LinkedList, PriorityQueue, ArrayDeque

+Common Methods:

+add(e), offer(e) → insert

+poll() → remove head or return null

+remove() → remove head or throw exception if empty

+peek() → get head without removing

+isEmpty() → check if empty

+📌 Problem-Solving Patterns to Practice

+Sliding Window: When dealing with substrings/subarrays and need optimal O(n) time.

+Two Pointers: When arrays are sorted or can be sorted for easier comparison.

+HashMap Frequency Counting: When tracking occurrences of elements for matches.

+Queue for Order Tracking: When needing FIFO-based processing of indexes/elements.